Husnixix/cognitive-load-detector-backend/README.md

 ## Frontend Setup

-To complete the full application setup, you'll also need to configure the backend:
+To complete the full application setup, you'll also need to configure the frontend:

 **Frontend Repository:** [cognitive-load-detector-frontend](https://github.com/husni-haniffa/cognitive-load-detector-frontend)